StrangeBeeCorp/docs/docs/cortex/api/api-guide.md

 ```

 ### Update a User
-This API call allows updating the writable attributed of a user account.
+This API call allows updating the writable attributes of a user account.
 It's available to users with `superAdmin` or `orgAdmin` roles.
 Any user can also use it to update their own information (but obviously not their roles).

 ```bash
 curl -XPATCH -H 'Authorization: Bearer **API_KEY**' -H 'Content-Type: application/json' 'https://CORTEX_APP_URL:9001/api/user/USER_LOGIN' -d '{